rupeshs/fastsdcpu/Readme.md

 Follow the below steps to FastSD to use with Open WebUI.

-- First start FastAPI in MCP server:
+- Start FastSDCPU MCP server:
+``python src/app.py --mcp``
+or
-``python src/app.py --mcp`` or use  `start-mcpserver.sh` for Linux and  `start-mcpserver.bat` for Windows.
+Run  `start-mcpserver.sh` for Linux and  `start-mcpserver.bat` for Windows.

 - Update server URL in the settings page as shown below